chrisjmccormick/chrisjmccormick.github.io/_posts/2025-02-17-rethinking_value_and_output.md

 The concatenation step allows us to perform a single, large matrix multiplication in order to combine the results of the heads and project them back up to the same space as the input embedding (the "model space").

 I assume that's a good move computationally, but it obscures important insights about what is actually going on in the attention math.

-In this post, we'll look at how a tiny bit of algebra suddenly opens up a wealth of insight.

-I want to clarify up front that none of the "rearranging" that I do in this post is intended to change how we _implement_ Attention.
-It's about _exposing underlying operations that are already there_--we just haven't noticed them because of the (important!) emphasis we place on finding computationally efficient algorithms.

-Let's see what happens when we prioritize conceptual clarity over GPU efficiency!

 ## $W^O_i$